Skip to main content

 Teachers & High School Administrators

-High school teachers interested in teaching courses through SUNY Oswego's concurrent enrollment program should have an advanced academic degree, significant teaching experience in their respective field and must meet the requirements to teach as an adjunct at SUNY Oswego.
-Additional qualifications may be required by the SUNY Oswego academic departments.
-High school teachers must be approved by SUNY Oswego to teach each course, regardless of a previous role as an adjunct instructor or experience teaching in another concurrent enrollment program.
-Please contact the High School Programs Coordinator directly or submit the interest form for more information.
+High school teachers interested in teaching SUNY Oswego concurrent enrollment courses must have an advanced degree, relevant teaching experience, and meet SUNY Oswego adjunct requirements.
+Additional qualifications may apply by department, and all teachers must be approved by SUNY Oswego for each course, regardless of prior adjunct or concurrent enrollment experience.
+Please contact the High School Programs Manager directly or submit the interest form for more information.

 Office